Skip to main content

 Pet Food Pantry

 The Pet Food Pantry provides free pet food to community members who are unable to afford it, such as fixed- or low-income individuals and those enduring financial hardship.
-With the surplus of pet food donations we receive, we give back to the community through this program.
-To receive assistance through the Pet Food Pantry, please call the York County SPCA at 717-764-6109 and, when you request pet food, specify the type, size, and age of the animal.
+With the surplus pet food donations, we give back to the community through this program.
+To receive assistance through the Pet Food Pantry, please call the York County SPCA at 717-764-6109.
+When you request pet food, specify your pet's type, size, and age.
 One of our staff members will then prepare your one-month supply of pet food, which can be picked up at the YCSPCA.

 The Pet Food Pantry runs on a first-come-first-served basis.